priyankarauthan/ProjectModule2022/README.md

 Trade data was received from upstream systems and ingested into our platform through RabbitMQ.
 One of our core services acted as a consumer, which received trade events and initiated the processing pipeline.

+### Trade Processing Microservices Platform

+I worked on a high-volume, event-driven trade processing platform built using a microservices architecture to handle end-to-end trade lifecycle management.

+### Trade Ingestion & Messaging

+Trade data was received from upstream systems and ingested into the platform via RabbitMQ.

+A core consumer service listened to incoming trade events and initiated the processing pipeline.

+The system followed an asynchronous, event-driven model for scalability and resilience.

+Flow-Based Trade Processing (Key Contribution)

+A major part of my role involved designing and developing multiple trade processing flows.

+### What “Different Flows” Mean in This System

+Each flow represented a specific trade processing path.

+Based on trade attributes, source system, acknowledgment type, or business scenario, different enrichment rules and processing logic were applied.

+### My Responsibilities

+Developed multiple processing flows where:

+Different enrichment rules were applied

+Different validation and transformation logic was executed

+Different downstream routing decisions were made

+Ensured each flow was:

+Isolated

+Maintainable

+Easily extendable for new business rules

+### Examples

+One flow applied pricing and counterparty enrichment

+Another flow handled risk and settlement-specific enrichment

+Certain flows were triggered only after SIG_ACK

+Others were activated on receiving BOX_ACK from external systems

+👉 This flow-based design ensured clear separation of concerns and allowed the platform to scale independently as business rules evolved.

+### Enrichment & Processing Architecture

+Multiple microservices were responsible for specific enrichment rules.

+Each service focused on a single domain or business responsibility.

+Enrichment included:

+Data normalization

+Field derivations

+Business validations

+Trade transformations

 #### Enrichment & Processing

 The system applied multiple enrichment rules, transformation logic, and validations on incoming trades.